fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 **Events:**
 1. `InvalidBlinkArgument`: emitted when an invalid argument was supplied to the `BLINKING_ON_OFF` command
 2. `SetBlinkingState`: emitted when the component sets the blink state
+3. `BlinkIntervalSet`: emitted when the component blink interval parameter is set
-3. `LedState`: emitted when the LED is driven to a new state
+4. `LedState`: emitted when the LED is driven to a new state

 **Parameters:**
 1. `BLINK_INTERVAL`: LED blink period in number of rate group calls